Southern Illinois University Edwardsville is one of five CRNA schools in Illinois.

 Are you concerned that the Southern Illinois University Edwardsville Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

 Academic and Clinical Experience

 Of the 80 semester hours, your first year or 34 hours will be spent in didactic courses.
 During your second year, you will continue your didactic work, begin your clinicals along with beginning your work on your doctoral project.
 Your final year will consist of clinicals and your doctoral project.

-You will have clinical experiences in both rural and urban clinical sites that will prepare you with the knowledge and skills you need to become a successful nurse anesthetist.
+You will have clinical experiences in both rural and skills you need to become a successful nurse anesthetist.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Southern Illinois Edwardsville compare to most CRNA school’s requirements.